VirajS00/Vanilla-JS-setup-with-Parcel-Boilerplate/readme.md

 # Vanilla JS setup with Parcel Boilerplate

-Inspiration taken from this [repository](https://github.com/bradtraversy/vanilla-parcel-boilerplate).
+Idea taken from this [repository](https://github.com/bradtraversy/vanilla-parcel-boilerplate).

 ## How to use